Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

+Wang~\etal{}proposed the correlation-based frequency modulated continuous wave method (C-FMCW) which on commodity audio devices, achieves higher ranging resolution, than that of traditional FMCW methods (34.3mm upper bound) ~\cite{C-FMCW}.
+For the C-FMCW method, the theoretical ranging resolution, $R_{C-FMCW}$ is:

+where $C$ is the speed of sound, $0 \leq Lag \leq 600$ is the number of samples shifted between the transmitted and received signals, and $F_{s}$ is the sampling frequency (the numerical value is specified in our hardware implementation), $v$ is the velocity of the ranged object, and $t$ is the time from the start of the modulation period, $0 \leq t \leq \frac{600}{50000} = 0.012$s.
+As reasoned in~\cite{C-FMCW}, when the ranging target is static or moving slowly $R_{C-FMCW}$ and the theoretical resolution upper bound, $\delta R_{C-FMCW}$ are:

+The improved spatial resolution is critical not only for the original ranging purpose but also for capturing geometries as used in~\theDevice{}.
+For the hand pose tracking task, the fingers are sometimes static and sometimes moving.
+When considering the ranged object's velocity ($v$), we derive $R_{C-FMCW}$ from eq (\ref{eq:R-velocity}):

+For reference, in everyday hand movements, the human hand joints' median and max movement speed is less than 10 and 320 deg/s~\cite{handstats}.
+Male middle finger (the longest finger) length averages 10.6cm~\cite{fingerlength}, yielding a $v$=0.018m/s and $v$=0.59m/s, which is significantly smaller than the speed of sound.
+Therefore, the impact of finger movement on the sensing resolution is very small based on this formula.
+Note, that these numbers are unique to ranging applications and only serve as references for understanding the sensing principle of our system.

-The echo profiles (bottom 2 rows in Fig.~\ref{fig: echo-gests}) are made up of 1-pixel wide echo frames (Fig.\ref{fig:echoframe}) stacked along the time axis.
-The original echo profile captures the absolute hand geometries, and the differential echo profile captures the hand geometry movements.
+EarIO~\cite{EarIO}, earables tracking facial movements by measuring subtle skin deformations, first utilized the C-FMCW method to generate echo profiles.
+Instead of identifying the length of the strongest reflection strength path which corresponds to the distance between the sensors and the ranged object, Li~\etal{}used the correlation to capture the reflection strengths of different sound travel path lengths.
+The calculated echo profiles (detailed below) contain continuous spatial and temporal reflection strengths that denote the complex energy pattern of echos among the different lengths of sound travel paths.
+As we reasoned above, these echos are mostly created by the shape of the hand with smaller contribution from the dynamic of the movement.
+The echo profiles (bottom 2 rows in Fig.~\ref{fig: echo-gests}) are made up of 1-pixel wide echo frames (Fig.~\ref{fig:echoframe}) stacked along the time axis.
+The original echo profile captures the static hand geometries, and the differential echo profile amplifies the hand geometry movements.